Beginning Machine Quilting 101 continues...

 Please read the specific instructions on the blue washout marker you've purchased.

-Wash your quilt in cool water, no soap or detergent to completely remove the markers.
+Wash your quilt in cool water, no soap or detergent, to completely remove the marks.

 Again, read and follow the instructions that come with your specific pen.